StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 #### 23\_Simple\_GPS\_Tracker\_Transmitter

 This program is an example of a basic GPS tracker.
 The program reads the GPS, waits for an updated fix and transmits location and altitude, number of satellites in view, the HDOP value, the fix time of the GPS and the battery voltage.
 This transmitter can be also be used to investigate GPS performance.
-At startup there should be a couple of seconds of  recognisable text from the GPS printed to the serial monitor.
-If you see garbage or funny characters its likley the GPS baud rate is wrong.
+At start-up there should be a couple of seconds of  recognisable text from the GPS printed to the serial monitor.
+If you see garbage or funny characters its likely the GPS baud rate is wrong.
 If the transmitter is turned on from cold, the receiver will pick up the cold fix time, which is an indication of GPS performance.
 The GPS will be powered on for around 4 seconds before the timing of the fix starts.
 Outside with a good view of the sky most GPSs should produce a fix in around 45 seconds.
 The number of satellites and HDOP are good indications to how well a GPS is working.

 The program writes direct to the LoRa devices internal buffer, no memory buffer is used.